Turnipseed Camp

 Cheaha State Park

 Mount Cheaha is Alabama’s highest point, and it is one of the southernmost locations to find a number of the state’s more interesting breeding birds, such as Blue-headed Vireos, Cedar Waxwings, and Sharp-shinned Hawks.
-Additionally, the park is located in the middle of the Talladega National Forest so the area consists of vast tracts of [...]
+Additionally, Cheaha State Park is located in the middle of the Talladega National Forest.

 Clay County Public Fishing Lakes

-Very attractive and productive site.
-Waders and Wood Ducks present year-round.
+The Clay County Public Fishing Lakes are attractive and open, with waders and Wood Ducks present year-round.
 Expect waterfowl in winter; look for Ospreys and Bald Eagles over the lakes all year.
-Fields near entrance have Bobwhites, meadowlarks, buntings, Blue Grosbeaks, and Red-tailed Hawks.
+Fields near the entrance have Northern Bobwhites, Eastern Meadowlarks, Indigo Buntings, Blue Grosbeaks, and Red-tailed Hawks.
 All-age woods around the lakes abound with songbirds.
-Look for swallows and martins over the water.
+Look for swallows and Purple Martins over the water.